hunterjackson/docs/source/hazelcast.rst

 1. The name of the sink.
 2. The sink class.
 3. The max number of tasks the connector is allowed to created.
+4. The topics to read from (Required by framework)
-4. The name of the HazelCast host to connect to.
+5. The name of the HazelCast host to connect to.
-5. The name of the group to connect to.
+6. The name of the group to connect to.
-6. The password for the group.
+7. The password for the group.
-7. The KCQL statement to route and map a topic to the Hazelcast reliable topic.
+8. The KCQL statement to route and map a topic to the Hazelcast reliable topic.

 Starting the Sink Connector (Standalone)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~